Lonmo0208/Iris/README.md

 - Iris supports almost all shaderpacks, but a list of unsupported shaderpacks is available [here](docs/unsupportedshaders.md).
 - A list of unfixable limitations in Iris is available [here](docs/usage/limitations.md).

+## This is Iris 1.8.0 Alpha 2 version, which includes Forge and Fabric
+Please note that!
+The source of the code is forked and the official Alpha 2 version 1.8.0.
+The only part I modified myself was the naming of the program package (to be compatible with some mods)
+I won't maintain it!
+This is just my own fork for testing~ Please do not provide any feedback to the official if you encounter any issues!
+Because the official will not continue to update Iris for MC1.20.1!
+If you are a Forge player, you can use Oculus+embeddium

 ## Why did you make Iris?

 Iris was created to fill a void that I saw in the Minecraft customization and graphical enhancement community: the lack of an open-source shaders mod that would let me load my favorite shader packs on modern versions of the game, while retaining performance and compatibility with modpacks.
 OptiFine, the current dominant mod for loading shader packs, has restrictive licensing that firmly stands in the way of any sort of tinkering, and is fairly notorious for having compatibility issues with the mods that I like.
 It's also mutually incompatible with Sodium, the best rendering optimization mod in existence by a large margin.
 ShadersMod was never updated past 1.12, and it lacks support for many of the many modern popular shaderpacks.
 So I created Iris, to try and solve these issues, and also address many other longstanding issues with shader packs.